jeromematthewcelestine/hadsge/README.md

 ####  Section 2: Simulating

-The  ``@InvestmentModel`` class also provides a method to simulate from the solved model.
+The  ``@InvestmentModel`` class provides a method to simulate from the solved model.
 Gaussian innovations must be provided by the user:

 ```
 T = 200;